KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Documentation

-My highly recommend that you go to the Useful Resources Section, follow the links to the DjangoCon US website repo documentation and read it.
+I recommend that you go to the Useful Resources Section, follow the links to the DjangoCon US website repo documentation and read it.

 </td></tr>